Site icon I Love to Watch You Play

 Redefining Our Role As Parents

 “Your job isn’t to make them better; it’s to make them capable.”
 In his Instagram, Coach Bart perfectly captures the shift we all need to make as parents.
 Success isn’t about preparing every sandwich, carrying every bag, or ensuring every ride is perfectly arranged.
-Success is about teaching our kids to stand on their own, to carry their own weight—literally and figuratively—and to feel confident in their ability to handle life’s challenges.
+Success is about teaching our kids to stand on their own, to carry their weight, and to feel confident in their ability to handle life’s challenges.

 When we let go of the need to control, we give our children the greatest gift: the chance to grow.
 They’ll rise, stumble, and rise again—stronger for having done it themselves.